 When wandering markets or looking for streetfood (chaat, phirni, jalebi, and chai are on my list of must-try’s), keep a couple of things in mind: haggling here is alive and well, and keeping your bills close to your chest is just a good rule of thumb.
 Otherwise, you’ll be the target for the pocket snatchers in the market (every city has them, I’m not picking on Delhi!).

-Whether it’s your first time travelling in Delhi or your millionth, there are more charms than dangers in the streets of this old (and new!) city, and with careful planning, it’s easy to see that you can avoid them with ease and get back to what’s really important: enjoying the experience.
+Whether it’s your first time travelling in Delhi or your millionth, there are more charms than dangers in the streets of this old (and new!) city.
+With careful planning, it’s easy to avoid them with ease and get back to what’s really important: enjoying the experience.

 Have any tips or tricks for making a trip to Delhi better?
 Leave your suggestions in the comments, I’d love to hear them!
 Click on Plan Your Trip for your ideal itinerary.

 Everything you need to know about India is here We have tried writing about everything you may need help with for your trip to India, If you need help in planning a trip to India Get in touch with us to to plan your trip of a life time.